Sand dollar: Behavior and habitat

 Sand dollars have spines on their bodies that help them to move around the ocean floor.
-When a sand dollar dies, it loses the spines and becomes smooth as the exoskeleton is then exposed.
+When a sand dollar dies, it loses the spines and becomes smooth as the endoskeleton is then exposed.

 During the month of August, the sand dollar will have had its highest gonad index, and in November and December is the time when sand dollars will spawn.
 Broadcast spawning is how sand dollars reproduce.

 For animals like the sand dollar (an echinoderm) their main mode of reproduction is broadcast spawning.
 An adult sand dollar's sex cannot be determined directly by just looking at it.
 The only way to determine the sex of the animal is by the color of its gamete exudate.
 The gamete exudate is the fluid released into the water during the spawning of sand dollars.
 Yellow exudate will contain eggs and white exudate will contain sperm.

 By completing reproduction through spawning, sand dollars will reproduce in groups which increases the chances of fertilization.
 Male sand dollars start spawning by releasing sperm through the accessory papillae or the gonopores.
 After roughly 10 minutes, spawning stops, and the sand dollar will cover itself with sand.
 After the male spawns, the sperm enters the female's egg, beginning fertilization.

 After roughly 80 minutes of fertilization, cell division will begin to occur, also known as cleavage.
 After cleavage, the cells become blastulae and then gastrula.
 During the gastrula stage, the embryo's height decreases and the width slightly increases.
 After the gastrula stage, the larvae will begin the pluteus stage.
 At this point in a sand dollar's early stages of life, it will want to feed but cannot.
 The sand dollar larvae will have mouths that are able to open but cannot eat.

 Along with wanting to feed, the larvae will have three identifiable body parts: an esophagus, stomach, and intestine.
 Though at the beginning of the pluteus stage, the larvae cannot feed, it will feed towards the end of the stage just before metamorphosis.
 The larvae will push out the forming juvenile sand dollar and begin metamorphosis.
 For sand dollars, this stage takes about an hour and thirty minutes for the larval tissues to regress.
 Since the larval tissues are in regress, the sand dollar will then start to undergo resorption of these tissues.
 After metamorphosis, the sand dollar will start to become a juvenile, developing a skeleton, teeth, and will begin to be able to feed themselves.